-However, if the throngs of tourists are not your thing, isolated beaches stretch along the winding coast of Corfu.
-With so many beautiful beaches on offer, it is very easy to find your own perfect piece of paradise.
+However, if the throngs of tourists are not your thing, don’t worry — isolated beaches stretch along the winding coast of Corfu.
+With so many beaches on offer, it is very easy to find your own perfect piece of paradise.

-Along with white sandy beaches there are also picturesque towns and villages such as Perithia and Corfu old town.
+Along with white sandy beaches, there are also picturesque towns and villages such as Perithia and Corfu old town.
 Here you can find the remains of the Venetian builders and also anti-pirate castles from an age gone by.
-All in all Corfu is an incredibly beautiful place to visit and there are endless things to do in Corfu.

 The ruins of Knossos are a must when visiting the Island of Crete.
-The history of Greece stretches far back into the mists of time and Knossos is a great place to roll back the mist to catch a glimpse of the past.
+Greece has a long history and Knossos is a great place to catch a glimpse of the past.
 Knossos stands proud as one of the best places to visit in Greece.

-Home to some of the Greek Islands’ best nightlife, Zakynthos is one of the most beautiful spots in the whole of Mediterranean.
-Turquoise water, white sandy beaches and huge chalk-white cliffs, all give Zakynthos its signature beauty.
+Home to some of the Greek Islands’ best nightlife, Zakynthos is one of the most beautiful spots in the entire Mediterranean.
+Turquoise water, white sandy beaches, and huge chalk-white cliffs, all give Zakynthos its signature beauty.

 Zakynthos is also one of the Greek Islands’ biggest party spots.
 So if you are looking for some great nightlife along with idyllic beauty, Zakynthos is a place that ticks all of the boxes.
 There are so many things to do in Zakynthos, you’ll never be bored.